microsoft/SQLExtentions/workshop/README.md

 ### Part 2

 11. In order to turn on the SQL IaaS extension individually on a VM you can use PowerShell in the Azure Cloud Shell.
+To start the cloud shell click the button on top right as shown in this screen shot.
 <img style="float: right;" src="./images/cloudshell.png">

-12.  ...
+After several seconds you will see the cloud shell command line.
 <img style="float: right;" src="./images/cloudshell2.png">

 ## Links